A marriage licence shows the person performing your marriage that you have met all the legal requirements to be married in Alberta.

 After the ceremony takes place, errors must be corrected by an amendment.

-The marriage officiant cannot correct any information that was provided when the marriage licence was issued.
+The person performing the marriage ceremony cannot correct any information that was provided when the marriage licence was issued.

 P.O.
 Box 2023